 Together with the focus on creating a safe and fundamental rights-oriented market for AI, the AI Act has introduced, among general rules, also sectorial regulations for some uses or specific systems of AI.
-The latter is the case of GenAI systems, reflecting their growing importance and widespread use.
-Unlike other AI systems, GenAI systems are characterised by their broad applicability and the substantial impact they can have across various sectors.
-This has led to a distinct set of rules within the AI Act, aimed at addressing the unique challenges posed by these systems, as introduced by the European Parliament before the trilogue negotiations in June 2023.
+The latter is the case of GenAI systems, reflecting their growing importance and widespread

-57 AI Act, Art.
+&lt;sup>57 AI Act, Art.
 27(4).

-58 Federica Paolucci, 'Shortcomings of the AI Act', Verfassungsblog, 14 March 2024.
+&lt;sup>58 Federica Paolucci, 'Shortcomings of the AI Act', Verfassungsblog, 14 March 2024.